Tweed Heads South

 AreaSearch assessment of residential development drivers sees a low level of activity in Tweed Heads South, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers in Tweed Heads South shows approximately 33 dwellings receiving development approval annually.
-Around 165 homes were approved between financial years FY-21 and FY-25, with 7 approved so far in FY-26.
-This results in an average of about 1.3 new residents per year per dwelling constructed over the past five financial years.
-However, this figure has intensified to 14.4 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Tweed Heads South has experienced around 33 dwellings receiving development approval per year.
+Approximately 165 homes were approved over the past five financial years between FY-21 and FY-25, with a further seven approved so far in FY-26.
+This results in an average of about 1.3 new residents per year per dwelling constructed over these five years.
+However, recent data indicates this has intensified to 14.3 people per dwelling over the past two financial years.

-New properties are constructed at an average value of $735,000, indicating developers target the premium market segment with higher-end properties.
-This year, $50.4 million in commercial approvals have been registered, signifying robust local business investment.
-Compared to the rest of NSW, Tweed Heads South has slightly more development, balancing buyer choice and supporting current property values, though activity has moderated recently.
+New properties are constructed at an average value of $735,000, suggesting developers target the premium market segment with higher-end properties.
+In terms of commercial approvals, around $50.4 million have been registered this financial year, indicating robust local business investment.
+When compared to the Rest of NSW, Tweed Heads South has slightly more development activity, measuring at 35.0% above the regional average per person over the five-year period.

 Frequently Asked Questions - Development